Loukia Parisiadou, Ph.D.

 loukia.parisiadou@northwestern.edu

 Loukia completed her undergraduate studies at the University of Sheffield in the UK and earned her Ph.D. from the University of Athens in Greece.
-She subsequently joined the Neurogenetics laboratory at the National Institute on Aging for her postdoctoral training during a pivotal time in Parkinson's disease genetics.
-The laboratory made significant advances by demonstrating that mutations in the LRRK2 gene are linked to Parkinson's disease.
-This discovery sparked her scientific interest in understanding the molecular basis of the condition, with a focus on familial forms of the disease, particularly LRRK2 and α-synuclein.
+She then pursued postdoctoral training in the Neurogenetics Laboratory at the National Institute on Aging during a transformative period in Parkinson’s disease research, when LRRK2 mutations were identified as a cause of Parkinson’s disease.
+This discovery shaped her long-standing interest in understanding the molecular basis of Parkinson’s disease, particularly familial forms linked to LRRK2 and α-synuclein.

-When not on campus, she enjoys traveling, exploring Chicago, and going to the park with her two sons and her baby girl.
+When not on campus, she enjoys traveling to the Greek islands and exploring Chicago with her two sons and daughter.

 Tinos: Loukia's favorite Greek island!